dev-dyl/dev-dyl/README.md

 - 👋 Hi, I’m @dev-dyl
-- 👀 I’m interested in developing my personal site to use as a resume-booster!
+- 👀 I’m interested in exploring carrer opportunites in product development in the e-commerce space.
-- 🌱 I’m currently learning web development on WordPress with PHP, JS, HTML, and CSS.
+- 🌱 I’m currently finishing up my B.S. of Software Development from Western Governers University.
-- 💔 I’m not currently looking to collaborate on anything.
+- 🤝 I'd love to provide assistance with product backlog refinement for any non-profit projects.
-- 📫 You can reach me through the [contact page on my website](https://dev-dyl.com/contact/) or at dylan+contactme@dev-dyl.com
+- 📫 You can reach me at dylan+contactme@dev-dyl.com

 <!---
 dev-dyl/dev-dyl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.